snorkel-team/snorkel/README.md

 At a high level, the idea is that developers can focus on writing labeling functions&mdash;which are just (Python) functions that provide a label for some subset of data points&mdash;and not think about algorithms _or_ features!

-Snorkel is very much a work in progress, but some people have already begun developing applications with it, and initial feedback has been positive... let us know what you think, and how we can improve it, in the [Issues](https://github.com/HazyResearch/ddlite/issues) section!
+**_Snorkel is very much a work in progress_**, but some people have already begun developing applications with it, and initial feedback has been positive... let us know what you think, and how we can improve it, in the [Issues](https://github.com/HazyResearch/ddlite/issues) section!

 ### References
 * Technical report on Data Programming: [https://arxiv.org/abs/1605.07723](https://arxiv.org/abs/1605.07723)